ilikeeatingrice/ilikeeatingrice.github.io/_posts/2025-10-10-Using-AI-for-fast-subtitle-translation.md

+---
+layout: post
+title: "Using AI For Fast Subtitle Translation"
+date: 2025-10-10
+---

 # Comprehensive Subtitle Translation & Burn-in Workflow

 This guide outlines the fully automated process for extracting auto-generated subtitles, using AI to create high-quality, natural-sounding translations, and burning the final, styled subtitles into a video file.